Published with permission from the Federation Internationale de l' Automobile.

 8.8.4 An ADR and two accelerometers must be fitted to every car at all times during an Event and at all tests attended by more than one team.

-8.8.5 Details of the connections to the ADR may be found in the Appendix to these regulations.
+8.8.5 Details of the connections to the ADR may be found in the Appendix to the Technical Regulations.

 All cars must be fitted with red, blue and yellow cockpit lights the purpose of which are to give drivers information concerning track signals or conditions.
 The lights must be LEDs each with a minimum diameter of 5mm and fitted directly in the driver's normal line of sight.

-Details of the light control system, which must be fitted to every car, may be found in the Appendix to these regulations.
+Details of the light control system, which must be fitted to every car, may be found in the Appendix to the Technical Regulations.

 In order to give rescue crews an immediate indication of accident severity each car must be fitted with a warning light which is connected to the FIA data logger.

-Details of the light and its control system may be found in the Appendix to these regulations.
+Details of the light and its control system may be found in the Appendix to the Technical Regulations.

 8.11 Installation of electrical systems or components :